RelationalAI/rai-sdk-java/README.md

 ### Building the SDK

-The SDK has a single runtime dependency (jsoniter) and several additional dependencies for running the unit and integratin tests.
+The SDK has a single runtime dependency (jsoniter) and several additional dependencies for running the unit and integration tests.

 The SDK build lifecycle is managed using the standard `mvn` lifecycle commands.